adamcharnock/lightbus/README.md

 **Update:** [Promising results with AMQP + ZeroMQ](https://github.com/adamcharnock/warren/tree/master/experiments/kombu_zmq).

+### Nameko basically does this already

+Yep, [nameko does this](http://nameko.readthedocs.io/).
+This may nullify the need for this project.
+Reasons for pursuing this project anyway:

+* Nameko is aimed specifically at microservices
+* Preferences regarding how services are defined
+* Performance improvements to be gained from combining AMQP + ZeroMQ
+* Space for targeting specifically non-microservices.
+Eg.
+    * Syncing data models between applications
+* Better debugging & developer tools

 ## Get involved!

 I’d much prefer to work on this as a team.
 Input at the design stage will